 [Below is my transcript of my video on how to get rid of bad breath fast, along with supplemental information on the topic.]

-Bad breath — also known as halitosis — is something that absolutely nobody wants and can sometimes be a sensitive topic.
-But if you want to know how to get rid of bad breath, first we need to get to understand the actual cause of bad breath.
-Typically, it’s caused from the bad bacteria buildup within your body.
-Now, sometimes certain foods like garlic can give you temporary bad breath, these are not usually the cause of chronic bad breath on a regular basis is caused from yeast and candida overgrowth in your body.
+Chronic bad breath — also known as halitosis — is something that absolutely nobody wants to deal with, and often is a sensitive topic.
+If you want to know how to get rid of bad breath, first it’s important to understand the actual underlying causes of this condition.
+Typically, bad breath is caused from bacteria buildup within your mouth.
+While certain foods like garlic or onions may sometimes give you temporary bad breath, these are not usually the cause of chronic bad breath.
+Having bad breath on a regular basis is actually due to factors like yeast and candida overgrowth in your body.